ekut-es/pycachegen/README.md

         | write: 1, read: 0 | empty | write data (ignored if write bit is not set) | address   |
         +-------------------+-------+----------------------------------------------+-----------+

-Where `w` is the width of the whole instruction, `d` is the width of the write data and `a` is the address width. `w` needs to be of the form `2^n*8` with `n>=0`.
+Where `w` is the width of the whole instruction, `d` is the width of the write data and `a` is the address width. `w` needs to be of the form `n*8` with `n>0` if used for simulation or `2^n*8` with `n>=0` if used for the FPGA.
+When used for the simulation, `a` and `d` can only be up to 32 bits wide (you'd just have to change the signal widths in the testbench otherwise).

-Once you have a binary file with the instructions, use `xxd -i <filename.bin> > <filename.h>` to convert it to a C header file.
-You can then include it in the C/C++ program for the FPGA or for the simulation and then make sure that the program uses the correct data and length variables.
+The tracing testbench just reads this binary, but for executing it on the FPGA you'll need to convert it to a C header file so that it can be compiled into the executable.
+To do so, you can use `xxd -i <filename.bin> > <filename.h>`.
+You can then include it in the C/C++ program for the FPGA and then make sure that the program uses the correct data and length variables.
 If you named the binary `mem_trace.bin`, it will already be included correctly and also use the correct variables.

 # FPGA